Deep Learning Models on CPUs: A Methodology for Efficient Training: Concluding Remarks

 \section{Concluding Remarks}

-This paper explores various aspect of optimization for training DL models on CPUs, in addition to a method guide.
+This paper explores various aspects of optimization for training DL models on CPUs, in addition to a method guide.
 We present a DL profile/projection toolkit called ProfileDNN that helped us locate several issues for training RetinaNet-ResNext50, which when fixed, lead to a 2 times performance increase.
 We also created a custom Focal Loss kernel that is 1.5 times faster than the PyTorch reference implementation when running on CPUs.

-The following is a summary of the lessons learned from our study of training deep learning models using CPUs: \begin{itemize} \item Efficient DL frameworks that are optimised for CPUs like Intel\textsuperscript{\textregistered} extension for PyTorch can reduce training time dramatically with little cost. \item Model profiling should be done both on the reference code and custom implementations, especially when the data set is changed.
-Discrepancies between different implementations and corresponding low-level op distributions can help pinpoint the bottlenecks. \item Implementing both forward pass and backward pass explicitly for custom kernels leads to the best training performance. \item Local batch size is highly correlated with convergence point and should be reduced properly when planning a system scale out. \end{itemize}
+The following is a summary of the lessons learned from our study of training deep learning models using CPUs: \begin{itemize} \item Efficient DL frameworks that are optimized for CPUs like Intel\textsuperscript{\textregistered} extension for PyTorch can reduce training time dramatically with little cost. \item Model profiling should be done both on the reference code and custom implementations, especially when the data set is changed.
+Discrepancies between different implementations and corresponding low-level op distributions can help pinpoint the bottlenecks. \item Implementing both forward pass and backward pass explicitly for custom kernels leads to the best training performance. \item Local batch size is highly correlated with convergence point and should be reduced properly when planning a system scale-out. \end{itemize}

-Our future work will focus on testing our methodology and toolkit on other popular models and conduct a more in-depth study on optimizing training DL models with distributed CPU clusters.
+Our future work will focus on testing our methodology and toolkit on other popular models (\cite{fu2022fastaudio}~\cite{fu2021transformer}) and conduct a more in-depth study on optimizing training DL models with distributed CPU clusters.
+As Large Language Models (LLMs) such as ChatGPT (\cite{white2023prompt}) gain widespread popularity, the significance of leveraging preexisting infrastructure grows more pronounced.

 \acks{Thanks to Karen Perry for her feedback on this paper and her tireless support of the oneAPI middleware.}